 Upon each visit, please bring your washed jar/lid and place it in one of our return stations.
 We properly sanitize each returned jar and will serve you a fresh one.
 If your jar is moldy or not acceptably clean, we will not be able to reuse it.

 All orders placed online at toasttab.com/unravelcoffee.
 Your drink will be prepared within your scheduled pick up time.

-If you already have a handful of Unravel Jars taking up space in your pantry, bring them back for a drink credit!
-Bring 5-9 jars back for $1 off your drink and 10+ jars for a $5 drink credit.
+If you already have a handful of Unravel Jars taking up space in your pantry, bring them back and we'll sanitize and reuse them.